Argan Oil: A Moroccan Must For Hair Loss!

 5) Method of Extraction

-“Cold-pressed” is a process used to extract many natural oils.
-It refers to the combination of low heat and a grinding movement to create an even, smooth paste.
+Look for “cold-pressed” – which uses combination of low heat and a grinding movement to create an even, smooth paste.
 This paste is then stirred to separate the oil and kernel particles, forcing the oil out.
-Because of the low heat involved (and the lack of chemicals or exposure to toxins), this method retains the oil’s natural properties and nutritional value.
-Woohoo!

 How to Use Argan Oil For Hair Growth